-- its performance against the terms of the Board Charter; - the performance of Committees against the terms of their charters; - the contribution of each Director and performance of the Board; - changes that may be required to the Board Charter or any Committee Charters, taking into consideration the developments in the Company and its businesses over the preceding year, and in corporate governance practices.
+- its performance against the terms of the Board Charter; - the contribution and individual performance of each Director; - changes that may be required to the Board Charter or any Committee Charters, taking into consideration the developments in the Company and its businesses over the preceding year, and in corporate governance practices.

-The Board also review the skills matrix (further detailed below) and make any necessary amendments on an annual basis.
+The Board also reviews the Board Skills Matrix (further detailed below) and makes any necessary amendments on an annual basis.

-Opportunities are also provided for Directors to give private feedback on Board effectiveness, to the Chairman of the Remuneration and Nomination Committee.
-Further, the Chair of the Remuneration and Nomination Committee has implemented a review system whereby each Director completes a board evaluation assessment on an annual basis which reflects Board performance for the relevant financial year ended 30 June.
+Opportunities are also provided for Directors to give private feedback on Board effectiveness, to the Chair of the Remuneration and Nomination Committee.
+Further, the Chair of the Remuneration and Nomination Committee has implemented a review system whereby each Director completes a board evaluation assessment on an annual basis which reflects their individual performance, as well as Board and Committee performance for the relevant financial year ended 30 June.
 The Board monitors the scope and detailed procedures involved in this performance evaluation to ensure it is relevant in relation to industry and market expectations and to its peers.